Landslide mitigation: Geometric modification

-When planning this type of work the stepping effect of the cuts and infill should be taken into account: their beneficial influence on the increase in safety factor will be reduced in relationship to the size of the landslide under examination.
+When planning this type of work, the stepping effect of the cuts and infill should be taken into account: their beneficial influence on the increase in safety factor will be reduced in relationship to the size of the landslide under examination.
 It is very important to ensure that neither the cuts nor the infill mobilise any existing or potential creep plane(s).
 Usually, infilling at the foot of the landslide is cheaper than cutting at the top.
 Moreover, in complex and compound landslides, infill at the foot of the slope, at the tip of the foot itself, has a lesser probability of interfering with the interaction of the individual landslide elements.

 An important aspect of stabilisation work that changes the morphology of the slope is that cuts and infill generate non-drained charge and discharge stresses.
-In the case of positioning infill, the safety factor SF, will be less in the short term than in the long term.
+In the case of positioning infill, the safety factor (SF) will be less in the short term than in the long term.
 In the case of a cut in the slope, SF will be less in the long term than in the short term.
 Therefore, in both cases the SF must be calculated in both the short and long terms.

-Finally, the effectiveness of infill increases with time so long as it is associated with an appropriate infill drainage system, achieved with an underlying drainage cover or appropriate shallow drainage.
-More generally, therefore, re-profiling systems are associated with and integrated by surficial protection of the slope against erosion and by regulation of meteoric waters through drainage systems made up of ditches and small channels (clad or unclad and prefabricated) to run off the water collected.
+Finally, the effectiveness of infill increases with time so long as it is associated with an appropriate infill drainage system, achieved with an underlying drainage cover, or appropriate shallow drainage.
+More generally, re-profiling systems are associated with and integrated by surficial protection of the slope against erosion and by regulation of meteoric waters through drainage systems made up of ditches and small channels (clad or unclad and prefabricated) to run off the water collected.
 These surficial water regulation systems are designed by modelling the land itself around the body of the landslide.
-These provisions will serve the purpose of avoiding penetration of the landslide body by circulating water or into any cracks or fissures, further decreasing ground shear strength.
+These provisions serve the purpose of avoiding penetration of the landslide body by circulating water or into any cracks or fissures, further decreasing ground shear strength.

 Surface erosion control

 Water near the surface of the hillside can cause the erosion of surface material due to water runoff.
 This process tends to weaken the slope by removing material and triggering excess pore pressures due to the water flow.

 For defense against erosion, several solutions may be used.
-The following measures share the superficial character of their installation and low environmental impact.
+The following measures share the superficial character of their installation and low environmental impact: